numinit/nixpkcs/README.md

         # At least 8 digits, maybe more.
 For the Yubikey, it's a 40 char hex string.
         soPinFile = "/etc/mgmt.pin";

+        # Causes a missing token (e.g. a disconnected yubikey) to not fail the systemd unit.
+        # softFail = false;

         # Warning!
 This will regenerate the key every day and at boot.
+Useful for testing.
         # force = true;

+        # Destroys the old key and certificate on the token upon renewal.
+Default to false.
+        # This may be useful to set to true if you truly do not care about the old key slots.
+        # destroyOld = false;

         # Needed for the Yubikey, but not needed for TPM and NSS.
         # loginAsUser = false;